themountaintop/Credit_Risk_Analysis/README.md

 <img width="667" alt="Screenshot 2023-01-02 at 3 33 53 PM" src="https://user-images.githubusercontent.com/58227052/210276056-9e84cf59-6f67-4eb9-959f-1c57ee03b6b2.png">

-The balanced accuracy score is 51% with the high risk at only 1% and the low risk at 100%.
+The balanced accuracy score is 51% with the high-risk precision at only 1% and the low-risk precision at 100%.
 High risk and low risk sensitivities are 59% and 43% respectively.

 ### SMOTEENN model: